Swapnil-ingle/Swapnil-ingle.github.io/Readme.md

 > ### Version v9
 > #### Logic: Reading from file in chunks of data.

-The bottle-necks of the previous version are removed in this version.
+The bottlenecks of the previous version are removed in this version.

 The ```python subprocess.call('echo "{}" > {}'.format(part,curr_file_name),shell=True)``` command is very expensive to use, instead we are using ```python file.write('The Reversed part!')```.